Many physiological changes occur as a natural consequence of aging.

 Older adults are at an increased risk of developing a vitamin B12 deficiency mainly due to malabsorption.

-Up to 30% of older adults have a condition that decreases their ability to absorb vitamin B12 from food called atrophic gastritis (3).
+Instead, up to 30% of older adults have a condition that decreases their ability to absorb vitamin B12 from food called atrophic gastritis (3).

 Atrophic gastritis is the chronic inflammation of the stomach lining that decreases the body’s production of stomach acid.